seaweedfs/seaweedfs/README.md

 * SeaweedFS optimizes for small files, ensuring O(1) disk seek operation, and can also handle large files.
 * SeaweedFS statically assigns a volume id for a file.
 Locating file content becomes just a lookup of the volume id, which can be easily cached.
-* SeaweedFS Filer metadata store can be any well-known and proven data stores, e.g., Cassandra, Redis, Etcd, MySql, Postgres, etc, and is easy to customized.
+* SeaweedFS Filer metadata store can be any well-known and proven data stores, e.g., Cassandra, Redis, Etcd, MySql, Postgres, MemSql, TiDB, CockroachDB, etc, and is easy to customized.
 * SeaweedFS Volume server also communicates directly with clients via HTTP, supporting range queries, direct uploads, etc.

 | System         | File Meta                       | File Content Read| POSIX  | REST API | Optimized for small files |